AlfieRider/mixitup-creature-hunt/README.md

 ## Known limitations
 - No confirmation prompt if JSON pool is manually edited (i.e outside the manager).
 Malformed entries are silently be skipped over by .get() fallbacks rather than causing an error, so a typo'd error will simply raise a visible warning.
 To avoid this, only edit the JSON through the manager ideally.
 One or the other at a time, not both.
 - `CreatureManager.py` and `CreatureHunt.py` don't coordinate file access.
 In other words, there is a window where, if editing the creature pool live, the user could redeem against a half-written entry.
-Concurrent access and Isolation (from ACID) will be implemented later on.
-Please bare with.
+Concurrent access and Isolation (from ACID) may therefore likely be implemented later on where applicable.
 - A manually-typed audio file path currently has zero validation on save.
 The file explorer input feature itself does this, however the input boxes themselves don't check for things such as correct file extension, valid path format, etc.
 - `HuntResult.py` is overwritten with every redeem.
 This could potentially cause issues if two users could redeem this simultaneously.
 A "per-viewer" system could be implemented, but for now, a cooldown on this redeem (even 30 seconds) would completely prevent this.
 - Fleeing probability and shiny probability are likely incorrect, as FLEE_CHANCE is factored in twice.
 As mentioned above, this Shiny Probability needs to be adjusted and finalised.

 ## Extra information - Project origins
 A Twitch Streamer reached out to me regarding their existing twitch redeem, being Mesian Velari's "Shiny Wooper Hunt".
-The original text file and endless lines of `elif` selection statements with O(n) access also was asking for a little upgrade, for lack of better phrasing.
+The original text file and many lines of `elif` selection statements with O(n) access also was asking for a little upgrade.
 Thus the `O(1) solution` was very quickly born.
 CreatureManager.py only came to exist as I thought I'd save Mesian from having to learn JSON.
-Ever since, through remote tinkering with MixItUp (and a few late-evening... 'requirement gathering' calls), this has finally been fully integrated into their Twitch Viewer Redeem engagement system.
-This has now been proved to incredibly simplify the process, management and setup of the redeem and its inner workings.
+Ever since, through remote tinkering with MixItUp (and plenty calls to clarify requirements), this has finally been fully integrated into their Twitch Viewer Redeem engagement system.
 Thank you Mesian Velari for this incredibly fun mini-project!
 Those interested in seeing this in-action (minus the setup; as a "reedemer") are invited to check Mesian Velari's stream page on twitch.

+## Extra information - Client Feedback
+The client wished to write me feedback!
+This will be placed here once received on my end.